 Participation in selected activities related to Māori culture

 The 2018 Te Kupenga survey of Māori wellbeing found that participation in Māori cultural activities and practices by respondents of Māori ethnicity and/or descent was generally lower in Canterbury compared to the national average.
 The most common reported practice was using a Māori greeting, at 82% (90% nationally), followed by discussing or exploring whakapapa (55%, compared to 60% nationally).
-Around half of respondents had sang or performed a Māori song, haka or mihi and/or had worn Māori jewellery.
+Around half of respondents had sung or performed a Māori song, haka or mihi and/or had worn Māori jewellery.

 Snapshot